ms. representation project

-However, a city ordinance in San Francisco passed requiring 30% of statues to represent women.
+However, a city ordinance in San Francisco passed requiring 30% of statues to represent women just one month later.

 All press is good press, right?

-By adding a "Ms." in front of well-known streets named after men –– or mistakenly believed to be named after men, we brought attention to our female legends who are so often overlooked.
+We added "Ms." in front of well-known streets named after men––or mistakenly believed to be named after men, and brought attention to female legends who are so often overlooked.